Chapter 27 | The Smart Optimizer

 Tractor-Trailer Reversing

-In the example below, the Smart Optimizer is used to synchronize the sensitive interplay between steering and timing so as to reverse the tractor-trailer into a warehouse loading bay.
-Here, three sequences are the minimum number to execute this action.
+In the example below, the Smart Optimizer is used to synchronize the sensitive interplay between steering and timing to reverse the tractor-trailer into a warehouse loading bay.
+Three sequences are the minimum number needed to execute this action.
 The Smart Optimizer also solves for sequence 3's pedal position to bring the system to rest at the proper location.
-Note, two constraint objects are used, only for the trailer, so as to attempt to back in a straight line to the loading bay.
+Two constraint objects are used, both for the trailer only, to guide it in a straight line to the loading bay.
+In keeping with the recommendations below, no constraints on the tractor's speed, position, or orientation are used since they are already correlated with the trailer's parameters.

 Here we see the final optimizer solution.